lonetwin/sftpserver/README.rst

 ``sftpserver`` is a skeletal SFTP server written using `Paramiko`_

 This project exists to serve as a starting point / demonstration of how to build an SFTP server or as something to be used in tests.
-As such the goal is *not* to provide a full featured sftp server.
+As such the goal is to *not* provide a full featured sftp server.

 This was initially a simple fork of `@rspivak`'s `sftpserver`_, which in turn was an adaptation of the code from Paramiko's tests.
-However, I updated it further to demonstrate the use of different `threaded` and `forked` modes of operation after Martin Haack reached out to be with some questions.
+However, I updated it further to demonstrate the use of different `threaded` and `forked` modes of operation after Martin Haack reached out to me with some questions.

 Installation